ritua2/BOINCatTACC/api/midas_processing/README.md

 #### README.txt

-Required for MIDAS processing, it has 5 required sections (OS, LANGUAGE, LIBRARY, COMMAND, OUTPUT) and an optional one (USER_SETUP).
+Required for MIDAS processing, it has 4 required sections (OS, LANGUAGE, COMMAND, OUTPUT) and two optionals (LIBRARY, USER_SETUP).
 The absence of any of the required sections will raise an error, and keep the user from continuing.
 Lines starting with *H* are comments.
 Same-line comments are not allowed.
 The use of any OS or language not supported requires the user to create a set-up file.
 Users are responsible to make sure that their programs run succesfully with files only allowed in local directories.
 The API will enforce that all referenced files (set-up and command files) are present.